MiaMoore00/PlantApp/plantapp/README.md

    ```
 4. Create your own key on the api site

-5. make sure sequelize is running on your local hard drive.
+5. make sure sequelize is running on your local hard drive (in the backend server).
 To make sure your migrations for this project are running properly make sure to run the following code:
  ```sh
  sequelize db:create
  sequelize db:migrate
 ```

+**Important note: We did start this project with backend and the front end all in one file.
+In order to deploy this site to render, we needed to split out our backend from our front end.
+So that is why the overall readme is in this repo and not the backend repo.
+You will also see all of our teams' historical commments throughout the entire project within this repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>